hy-ppc/hy-ppc.github.io/README.md

 Some details in the instructions only apply to lecture courses with weekly deadlines.
 Specific to this course,

 - There is less human feedback.
-Occasional spot chekcs may be made to confirm that you are following the instructions of each task correctly.
+Occasional spot checks may be made to confirm that you are following the instructions of each task correctly.
 Also check the [course structure](#course-structure) for additional clarifications to the task instructions.